 National Aboriginal and Torres Strait Islander Children’s Day is a time for Aboriginal and Torres Strait Islander families and communities to celebrate the strengths and culture of our children.

-You can also experience the event in your own time by following the below links to online resources and activities for children and families.
+Experience the day in your own time, any time of year, by following the below links to online resources and activities for children and families.

 Activities and resources

 Following story time, create a billabong creature with this activity from A Fishy Tale.

 Our Home, Our Heartbeat by author Adam Briggs is a celebration of past and present Indigenous legends, as well as emerging generations, and at its heart honours the oldest continuous culture on earth.

 This animation film is the second in the series and features Ngaanyatjarra woman Maureen Butler-Baker telling the story of her dogs Bluey and Big Boy.

 These films combine stop-motion animation with live-action storytelling to tell tales of remote desert community life, depicting the unique and often amusing personalities of community dogs and their friendships with Anangu.

 This activity is great for helping children to learn about the colours and meaning of the Aboriginal and Torres Strait Islander flags.